 Students who have completed graduate work at other graduate institutions may apply to transfer up to eight course units toward the Ph.D. degree.
 Students who have taken graduate courses at Penn through the College of Liberal and Professional Studies (LPS) may apply to transfer up to four course units toward the PhD degree.
 Courses below a "B" grade will not be considered for credit toward the Penn degree.
 According to University policy, courses will not be transferred until after a student has completed one academic year of course work in the program.

 Penn students who are currently enrolled in another graduate group within BGS may transfer into the CAMB Graduate Group.
 Students should express their interest in joining the CAMB Graduate Group by writing a letter of intent to the Graduate Group Chair.
 The student will then meet individually with the Graduate Group Chair to discuss any issues related to fulfilling the Graduate Group and program course requirements.
 Following this meeting, the Graduate Group Chair will decide if the student is in good academic standing and if the student's academic interests and goals are appropriate for the CAMB program.
 The Graduate Group Chair, in consultation with the Program Chair of the student's program of interest, will provide the student with a written statement of required course work.
-The student should have the chair of the former program sign a "Transfer of Graduate Group Form" to release the student from the former graduate group and then have the chair of the new program sign the same form to accept the student into the new graduate group.
+The student should have the chair of the former graduate group sign a "Transfer of Graduate Group Form" (found on the BGS Current Students page under Forms) to release the student from the former graduate group and then have the CAMB Graduate Group Chair and their new Program Chair sign the same form to accept the student into CAMB.
 The CAMB Graduate Group Office will request that the student's academic file be transferred from the former graduate group office.